Suzhal - The Vortex Review: An Engrossing Tale Of Crime Uplifted By Top-Notch Performances

 Duration: 8 episodes / 45 minutes

-Suzhal - The Vortex, the crime thriller series is currently streaming on Amazon Prime Video.
-The series, which is created by Pushkar-Gayatri, stars Kathir, Aishwarya Rajesh, R Parthiban, and Sriya Reddy in the lead roles.
-Suzhal - the Vortex has been receiving excellent reviews from both the audiences and film industry members and has already emerged as an OTT blockbuster.
+Crime thriller series Suzhal- The Vortex is currently streaming on Amazon Prime Video.
+The series which is created by Pushkar-Gayatri, stars Kathir, Aishwarya Rajesh, R Parthiban, and Sriya Reddy in the lead roles.
+Suzhal has been receiving excellent reviews from both the audiences and film industry members, and has already emerged as an OTT blockbuster.

 Does the Amazon Prime Video crime thriller live up to expectations?
 Read Suzhal - The Vortex review here to know...